-The problem with any of those metrics is that they’re all vanity metrics — meaning that those metrics don’t actually tell you anything terribly important about the performance of your ad campaigns.
+The problem is that those metrics might mislead you about the performance of your ad campaigns.
 It’s possible to have an advertising campaign with high overall engagement but not many actual sales.

 If you were to focus on engagement, you might think your ads are performing well.
 But, without sales numbers, you don't know the whole story.
 That’s why you can’t focus on vanity metrics when evaluating the performance of your ad campaigns.
 The metric you should use to evaluate performance isn’t a vanity metric.
 It’s a metric that takes your business’s top-line — revenue — into consideration.

 That metric is called Return on Ad Spend, or ROAS.

 As the name suggests, Return on Ad Spend (ROAS) is a calculation used to determine the effectiveness of advertising campaigns.
 Its purpose is to determine if the ads you’re running are worth the money.

 Calculating ROAS is relatively simple.
 You need to take the revenue generated from a specific ad campaign and divide it by the cost of the ad campaign.

 It can also be used at the ad group level, ad level, or even at the specific keyword level.
 For example, if you generated $10,000 in revenue from an Amazon PPC ad campaign and spent $2,000 to do it, you would take $10,000 and divide it by $2,000.
 Once you calculate that, your answer is 5, which makes your ROAS 5:1.
 Meaning that you generated $5 for every $1 that you spent.
 ROAS shouldn't be a one-and-done calculation.